-Negligence claims against Interventional Cardiologists are infrequent but typically stem from complications of interventions such as bleeding, coronary artery perforation, and valve injury.
+Negligence claims against Interventional Cardiologists typically stem from complications such as bleeding, coronary artery perforation, and valve injury.
 Complications at the femoral entry site can result in pseudoaneurysm or massive retroperitoneal hemorrhage and shock.
-Since cardiac disease is sometimes mistreated by primary care providers, Interventional Cardiologists are often called as causation experts to discuss the natural course of cardiac disease when treated in a timely manner.
+Since cardiac disease is sometimes treated (or mistreated) by primary care providers, an Interventional Cardiology expert witness may be called as a causation expert to discuss the natural course of cardiac disease when treated in a timely manner.